kuniklar/Group-06-Distributed-System/Documentation.md

     + Heartbeats to monitor server availability.

-2. Implementation of the LCR algorithm for electing a new leader server.
+2. Error Handling:

-4.
+    + Implementation of the LCR algorithm for electing a new leader server.

-5.
+4. Use of mulitcast for efficient transmission of messages to mulitple recipients